DataDog/hiring-engineers/answers.md

 I then created a script to setup a custom metric called my_metric, outputting a random value between 0 and 1000.
 This can be setup by creating a custom script under <code>/etc/datadog-agent/checks.d/</code>
 See my script below, also found under <code>supporting_code/custom_metric.py</code>
+Note that for configuration of the custom check, a yaml file with the same name must also be created under `/etc/datadog-agent/conf.d/custom_metric.yaml`.

 ![](datadogScreenshots/custom_metric_script.png)